 Ve chi i nons

 In this Exodus study, it is assumed that you have already worked your way through the entire book of Genesis in Friulian.
 If you have not already done so, begin your study of the Friulian language here.
-The study notes that will be provided for the book of Exodus will take much the same form as those provided for the book of Genesis.
-Given the absence of bilingual Friulian-English and monolingual Friulian dictionaries, I shall continue to list important Friulian vocabulary for your reference.
+The study notes provided for the book of Exodus take much the same form as those already provided for the book of Genesis.
+Given the absence of advanced bilingual Friulian-English and monolingual Friulian dictionaries, I continue to list important Friulian vocabulary for your reference.

 Read Esodo 1